Frequently Asked Questions

 - If the prescription number you enter matches our pharmacy records, we'll send a verification code to the contact information we have on file.
 This could be your mobile phone number* or an email address.
 If you don’t have a text-capable mobile phone number or an email address on file with your pharmacy, you must contact the pharmacy to have one added before you can sign up.

-- The next step is creating a Publix.com account.
-If you are currently using Publix digital coupons, Order Ahead (Online Easy Ordering), or other Publix digital services, you already have a Publix.com account.
-Just log in to your Publix.com account to activate your digital Publix Pharmacy account.
-If you need to create a Publix.com account, an email address is required.
+- The next step is creating a Club Publix account.
+If you are currently using Publix digital coupons, In-store pickup, or other Publix digital services, you may already have a Club Publix account.
+Log in to your Club Publix account to activate your digital Publix Pharmacy account.
+If you need to create a Club Publix account, an email address is required.

 Once you've successfully completed this one-time sign-up process, you’ll have access to your entire prescription record.
 This includes any in-progress prescriptions, and future prescriptions will automatically appear in the app as soon as they are received by the Publix Pharmacy.